modulytic/JasminHTTPBridge/README.md

 First, because of how Jasmin works, you will need to edit the variable bridge.py BRIDGE_PATH to be the correct path to the directory with your script and config.

 Create a file called conf.json after creating this directory.
-Fill in the following values:
+It should be a JSON array, and for each endpoint it should have an element that looks like this:

 ```json
 {